timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Here is one aspect of Power Turtle that did not work out very well...
+* Here is one part of Power Turtle that did not work out very well...
+  - Error handling

 Dear Tim